The Thread of Thought

 Sometimes the most enduring innovation is ancient.
 Rooted in place.
 Tuned to rhythm.
 Uninterested in being optimised.

+Nature-based solutions aren't the shiny thing.
+They're the slow burn.
+The unwavering commitment.
 The work that demands more of us.
-Not just in numbers, but in care.
+Not only in numbers, but in care.

 Because if we want climate solutions that last, they won't come from abstraction.

-They’ll come from where we began: the land.
-The people.
 The systems we choose to stand with.